CammarataLudovico/flutter_void/README.md

 - Core Technical Requirements:

 - Use a StatefulWidget to hold the counter's value.

-- Implement setState() to rebuild the UI when the counter changes.
+- Implement setState() to rebuild the Ui when the counter changes.

 - Use basic layout widgets like Column, Row, and SizedBox.

 - Utilize ElevatedButton or IconButton for user interaction.

 - Bonus: add more functionality:
     - reset counter
     - double counter
     - halve counter